 The Voluntary Extension of Care (VEC) Program supports young adults in DCYF care at age 18 who want continued help as they begin their adult lives.
-Any young adults who left DCYF care when they were 18 who wants to come back to DCYF is welcome to do so as long as they are under 21.

-The VEC program's goal is to support young people in becoming self-sufficient, independent, and thriving adults.
-The program is youth-driven where the young adult, with the assistance of a social case worker, works on setting their own goals for housing, education, employment, emotional support systems, and future success.
-DCYF provides financial assistance for housing as well as money to help with the youth's personal needs throughout their participation in this program.
+The VEC program's goal is simple: support young people in becoming self-sufficient, independent, and thriving adults.
+The program is youth-driven with the young adult setting their own goals for housing, education, employment, and future success.

-DCYF's VEC staff works with others to aid young adults who choose to participate in the VEC program with this transition and to provide access to other supports and services.
+DCYF's Youth Development Support (YDS) staff works with others to aid young adults who choose to participate in the VEC program with this transition and to provide access to other supports and services.

-How Young Adults Are Identified
+How Young Adults are Identified